pohjus/restful-api-nodejs/README.md

 # RESTful API for Testing Purposes

 Simple RESTful API for testing purposes.
-The API contains location information (latitude, longitude) and can be used via HTTP commands
+The API contains location information (latitude, longitude) and can be used via HTTP commands.

 ## Download and Run